fsantanna/dyn-lex/doc/manual.md

 Each argument in the invocation is evaluated and copied to the parameter identifier, which becomes a local variable in the execution block.

-Ceu supports a restricted form of closures, in which *upvalues* must be explicit and final.
+`dyn-lex` supports a restricted form of closures, in which *upvalues* must be explicit and final.
 A closure is a prototype that accesses variables from blocks that terminate, but which the closure escapes and survives along with these variables, known as